keyboardio/Chrysalis/product-status.md

 Chrysalis requires a browser with WebSerial support.
 Right now, this means Chrome, Edge, Arc, Brave, and other browsers based on Chromium.
 We're hopeful that Firefox and Apple will implement WebSerial and WebUSB, but neither browser maker has yet announced their intention to do so.

 ## Recent updates
+- 2024-03-15: The default preferences screen is now keyboard settings instead of user interface settings
 - 2024-03-14: Honor system dark mode preference
 - 2024-03-08: Update to 0.92.6 firmware builds which fix some settings getting set to bad defaults after a factory restore or EEPROM erase.